 .

-If you aren’t scheduling your day, you are probably being pushed along by urgent matters that pop up rather than intentionally working on certain goals.
+Time management is what you do when you prioritize your agenda for the day.
+The way you schedule your day is key to maximizing your productivity.
+If you arenā€™t scheduling your day, you are probably being pushed along by urgent matters that pop up rather than intentionally working on certain goals.
 My productivity increased dramatically by doing a daily agenda.
 The key is to just START and then continue doing a schedule each day until it becomes habit.

 .

 Be realistic about how you structure your time and your day.
 The time of day that you schedule tasks can also make or break your plan.
 You probably have a certain time of day that you are more energized and can be more productive.
-The early hours of the morning are my prime time for doing creative work so I don’t schedule client calls for that time of day and tackle creative projects first.
+The early hours of the morning are my prime time for doing creative work so I donā€™t schedule client calls for that time of day and tackle creative projects first.
 Pay attention to what times of day you are most productive and if you have prime times for certain types of work.
 Doing a daily agenda helped me to identify the patterns of what made for the most productive day for me.

 .